Certifying bipartite entangled states with few local measurements: from separable stabilizers to applications: Discussion and open questions

-A key feature of this bespoke construction is the structural relation $PQ = \proj{\psi}$, which is a stronger condition than merely having $\ket{\psi}$ as the unique common +1 eigenstate.
+A key feature of this bespoke construction is the structural relation $PQ = \proj{\psi}$, which is a stronger condition than merely having $\ket{\psi}$ as the unique common $+1$-eigenstate (which is the basis of the approach in \cite{YuShangGuehne-1}).
 This relation implies that operator sequences such as $PQP$ also function as exact projectors onto the target state, since $PQP = P(QP) = P\proj{\psi} = \proj{\psi}$.
 This mechanism ensures a complete suppression of the orthogonal subspace, where the sequential application of the projectors annihilates any state component orthogonal to $\ket{\psi}$.
 It remains to be determined whether such a strong structural relation between the certifying projectors is a necessary feature for robust, local certification, or if it is a specific artifact of our construction.
-The state of the matter leaves many questions to be answered:
+It does give us the matrix upper bound on $\1-\proj{\psi}$ in Eqs.~\eqref{eq:fidelity-operator}, \eqref{eq:fidelity-operator-3} and \eqref{eq:fidelity-operator-n}, which translate into statistical guarantees when estimating the target state fidelity in terms of the stabiliser projectors.
+On the other hand, however, \cite{YuShangGuehne-1} and \cite{YuShangGuehne-2} offer a direct analysis of the best possible statistical performance in terms of the eigenvalue gap of a POVM element constructed from the available test measurements.
+The use of randomised bases links these works with \cite{Ohad-et-al}.
+Note that those works, by maximising the eigenvalue gap, may incur a higher complexity of the procedure in terms of the number of LOCC measurements involved, which in fact scales with the dimension.